Welcome To The

 Bolton Hill Marathon 2015

 (Voted One of the Best Marathons in the UK by Runners World.)

 Saturday 6th June 2015 - 09:30am Start, Moss Bank Park (Bolton).

-Chip Timing-Children's Fairground-On Site Retailers-Expo-Marathon Party-Changing Marquees-Spot Prizes-6 Feed Stations and a beautiful 26.2 Mile Run!
+Chip Timing-Children's Fairground-On Site Retailers/Cafe-Expo-Marathon Party-Changing Marquees-Spot Prizes-6 Feed Stations and a beautiful 26.2 Mile Run!

 (Please collect your race number and chip at registration)

 One of the toughest in the UK although suitable for all abilities with a generous 8 hour time limit the Bolton Hill Marathon route follows some of the most beautiful trails and Country Roads on the West Pennine Moors taking you up and over Winter Hill, past White Coppice and along the famous Anglezarke Reservoir, past Rivington Pike and Barn, through Barrow Bridge village and down the famous miners 63 steps on a stunning 26.2 mile journey.